 Usually do not complain of headaches if less than 5 years of age

-Runny nose or cold symptoms that last longer than 10 days
+Runny nose or cold symptoms that last longer than 10 to 14 days

 Post nasal drip (nasal drainage that travels down the back of the throat)